Southport Sharks 2026 QAFLW Round 2

 SENIORS

-Sharks edged in tight Grand Final rematch
+Sharks edged out in tight Grand Final rematch

 Southport has fallen just short in a hard-fought contest against Morningside, with the visitors claiming a narrow one-point victory in a rematch of the 2025 Grand Final.